maahn/pyOptimalEstimation/docs/index.rst

 Examples
 --------

 Please see pyOptimalEstimation/examples for a minimal working example.
-For more extensive, interactive examples, check out  https://github.com/maahn/pyOptimalEstimation_examples and our paper
+For more extensive, interactive examples, check out  https://github.com/maahn/pyOptimalEstimation_examples and our paper.

 Installation